MillaKar/IoT-perusteet/README.md

     Weather:
       First basic version of weather station; DHT-22 connected to the board.
 Informs user about current temperature and humidity.
     Weather backend:
+      Next version of the weather station.
+DHT-22 connected to the board.
+Connects to the wi-fi and send temperature and humidity data to Thingspeak channels.

   Tehtävät 2:
     Server